justinslack/bjc-uat/_media/test-item.md

 Analysis

 * Create personas (if required)
 * Create user stories
 * Map user flows

 Information architecture and wire-framing

-Organise and label the content of of the application Wireframe as a foundation for mockups and prototypes Collect real data from API if available
+1. ## **Organise and label the content of of the application.**

+2. ## Wireframe as a foundation for mockups and prototypes.

+3. ## Collect real data from API if available.

 UI Process - Figma